Homebuyer Tips

 Buying a home may be the largest investment you’ll ever make.
 You want to get it right the first time.
 First Bank has you covered.
-Here is a checklist of 10 things to do when buying your first home.
+We’ve compiled this helpful checklist for first-time home buyers:

 1. Decide how much you can afford to pay for a home